 At Saint Joseph’s, undergraduate and graduate students are encouraged to participate in hands-on research through an individual academic department or one of our interdisciplinary research centers.

-Many of our study abroad programs include experiential learning opportunities including internships, service learning and volunteer work.
+Many of our study abroad programs include experiential learning opportunities such as volunteer work and internships.